BBC ELECTION COVERAGE

 The international perspective on the US elections.

 The world is now watching to know what four more years of President Trump – or the Democratic Party alternative – will mean for America and the World.
-The BBC will be providing comprehensive coverage of the U.S. election from an international perspective, from the primaries to the convention and all the way through election night.
+The BBC will be providing comprehensive coverage of the U.S. election from an international perspective.

 If the U.S. election was being watched with interest by the world, but not intensely - that changed with the assassination of Iranian military commander, Maj.
 Gen. Qassim Suleimani.
 Until this moment Trump's international actions seemed more directly aimed at receiving approval from the U.S. electorate - a trade war with China, tough action on migrants from South America.
 Now there seem to be immediate and real actions that are being taken that can change an entire region, and a region whose fortunes reverberate around the world.